ropensci/mctq/README.md

 ## Usage

 `mctq` works with a set of object classes specially created to hold time values.
-This classes can be found in the [hms](https://hms.tidyverse.org/) and [lubridate](https://lubridate.tidyverse.org/) package from [tidyverse](https://www.tidyverse.org/packages/).
+These classes can be found in the [hms](https://hms.tidyverse.org/) and [lubridate](https://lubridate.tidyverse.org/) package from [tidyverse](https://www.tidyverse.org/packages/).
 If your data do not